Being the reliable one often looks like a virtue — especially at work.

 You smooth over gaps because it feels easier than naming them.

-Rest becomes uneasy.
 Slowing down feels undeserved.
-Saying no feels like letting people down — even when the request was unreasonable to begin with.
+Saying no starts to feel like letting people down — even when the request was unreasonable to begin with.

 The problem is unexamined responsibility.